Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Do not add a perch to your birdhouses.
 Cavity nesting birds don't need a perch to enter a birdhouse, and a perch may only make it easier for a predator to get inside.

-Add a Bit of Whimsey!
+Step 4: Add a Bit of Whimsy!

-The entrance guard protects the baby birds inside, and it looks good too!
+The entrance guard protects the baby birds inside, and it looks good, too!
 A simple pattern such as this star shape and some colorful paint adds a bit of pizazz to the entrance.
 Sketch out the design on a piece of wood, drill the entrance hole, and then cut out the piece.

 The star shown here is about 5" across from point-to-point.
 Lay out the pattern on a piece of wood, drill the entrance hole, and then cut out the star shape using a band saw or jigsaw.
 Be careful when drilling small pieces; the large spinning drill bits like the Forstner bit used here can bite into the wood and send it flying.
 Starting with a large piece of wood makes it easier to clamp down and hold smaller pieces safely in place while drilling.